How to use Jamstack with the server side and enterprise app

 Do not forget to check out the serverless framework to use most of these services across different platforms with zero-friction serverless development.

-JAMstack is an awesome architectural concept.
+Jamstack is an excellent architectural concept.
 As a closing note, I would like to reiterate the characteristics of

 - Entire project on a CDN.